muratk3n/thirdwave/en/README.md

 ---

 What kind of regulation would you need anyway for a small structure to be plopped on some land?
-Isn't TH kinda like partking a camper van?
+Isn't TH kinda like parking a camper van?

 [Link](https://youtu.be/KsPJgDqLCb4?t=116)